vico958/ZionetFinalProject/Email/README.md

 ## Overview
 This API provides functionality for sending emails.
 It is designed to be a simple yet effective service for integrating email capabilities into your applications.

+Host: localhost:3006\
+You can go to [localhost:3006\api-docs](http://localhost:3006/api-docs) and test this api with the swagger

 ## Endpoints